njubyj/azure_certifty/template-linux-c.md

 <a name="Build"></a>
 # Step 3: Build and Run the sample

-## 3.1 Build SDK and sample with cross compile toolchains

 ***In this section, you should build the SDK and sample on the host PC(Ubuntu14.04), not on the device.***

+## 3.1 Build SDK with cross compile toolchains

+### 3.1.1 Setiing up the building environment

 -   Install the prerequisite packages by issuing the following commands from the command line on the PC.
 Choose your commands based on the OS running on your PC.